-Luangwa ecosystem is one of the last great conservation landscapes in Africa.
-The Luangwa Valley ecosystem harbors globally significant wildlife numbers, including Zambia’s only black rhino population and its most stable elephant population.
-It is a key component of the Luangwa-Zambezi hydrological system and delivers crucial ecosystem services nationally and internationally.
+The Luangwa Valley ecosystem is one of the last great landscapes in Africa.
+It is home to globally significant wildlife, including Zambia’s only black rhino population and its most stable elephant population.
+It is also a key component of the Luangwa-Zambezi hydrological system.

-The implementation period for the CFP is five years, beginning from mid-2014.
-The program provides five years of start-up financing to support the establishment of REDD+ Projects in the Zambezi and Luangwa Valley ecosystems.
-It is our aim for REDD+ projects established under the CFP to be verified and self-financing through a sustainable business model based on the sale of Verified Emissions Reductions (VERs) and other sustainably produced products by 2019.
+The USAID-funded Community Forests Program runs from mid-2014 to mid-2019, providing start up financing to support the establishment of REDD+ Projects in the Zambezi and Luangwa Valley ecosystems.
+It is our goal for these projects to be validated, verified and self-financing from the sales of Forest Carbon Offsets by 2019.

 The USAID funded Community Forests Program involves key partners such as the local communities and traditional authorities, Government of the Republic of Zambia implementing partners such as the Forestry Department and Department of National Parks and Wildlife, and NGOs, ensuring that the programme activities are properly managed and lawful.
 This project will help form a future national REDD+ programme in Zambia.